Don’t let it be forgot,

 As freshman, he lived in the campus building named Weld Hall and, after a while, he moved to Winthrop House, today known as “Kennedy Suite”.
 This building is used for debates and meetings.

 It is possible to discover many facts and stories regarding JFK’s time in Cambridge, participating to a Hahvahd Tour.
-These tours, run by university students, can be booked directly from the websites.
+These tours, run by university students, can be booked directly.
 The price starts at 9,99$ and varies depending on the kind you choose.

 You can get to Cambridge with the Redline; Harvard stop is right on the square next to the university entrance.